tier4/autoware_perception_evaluation/docs/en/perception/metrics.md

 ### `<class> TrackingMetricsScore(...)`

+- A class to compute metrics score for tracking.

-- tracking の メトリクススコアを計算する class．内部で CLEAR を計算し，MOTA (Multi-Object Tracking Accuracy) 　/　 MOTP (Multi-Object Tracking Precision) 　/　 IDswitch 等を計算する．
+  - As internal process, calculate CLEAR which includes MOTA (Multi-Object Tracking Accuracy) / MOTP (Multi-Object Tracking Precision) / IDswitch.

-- MOTA，MOTP は以下のように定式かされる．
+- MOTA and MOTP is formulated as below.

   <img src="../../fig/perception/mota.png">